 What Protects It

-Exercise — 150 min/week of moderate aerobic activity.
-It increases BDNF, improves cerebral blood flow to the PFC, lowers baseline cortisol, and optimizes dopamine and norepinephrine levels.
-A 6-month aerobic training program significantly increased PFC gray and white matter volume in older adults (Colcombe et al., 2006).
+Exercise.
+150 min/week of moderate aerobic activity.
+It raises BDNF, improves cerebral blood flow to the PFC, lowers baseline cortisol, and tunes dopamine and norepinephrine to where they should be.
+A 6-month aerobic training program measurably grew PFC gray and white matter in older adults (Colcombe et al., 2006).

-Sleep — 7-9 hours, consistent schedule.
-During deep sleep, the glymphatic system becomes 10-20x more active, flushing metabolic waste from the PFC.
-Slow-wave sleep is when PFC-hippocampus memory consolidation happens.
+Sleep.
+7–9 hours, consistent schedule.
+During deep sleep the glymphatic system runs 10–20× faster, flushing metabolic waste from the PFC.
+Slow-wave sleep is when PFC–hippocampus memory consolidation actually happens.

-Meditation rounds out the top tier.
-8 weeks of mindfulness practice increased PFC gray matter density (Hölzel et al., 2011).
-The mechanism: it strengthens the PFC’s top-down control over the amygdala.
+Meditation comes next.
+8 weeks of mindfulness practice raised PFC gray matter density (Hölzel et al., 2011).
+The mechanism: stronger top-down control from PFC over the amygdala.

 Other evidence-backed strategies: Mediterranean-style anti-inflammatory diet (omega-3, polyphenols, magnesium), meaningful social interaction, and learning new skills (instruments, languages, strategic games).
 Emerging evidence supports intermittent fasting and cold exposure, though human data is still limited.